stephenwf/from-template-examples/README.md

 # From template examples
-This is an examples repository, see (https://github.com/stephenwf/from-template)[Main project] for details.
+This is an examples repository, see [https://github.com/stephenwf/from-template](Main project) for details.

 To get started, clone and run:
 ```